tommyod/treedoc/README.md

 ## Usage

-treedoc provides a simple, efficient and interactive interface to Python documentation. treedoc can be used directly through the command-line interface, or interactively in a Python shell or Jupyter notebook.
+treedoc can be used directly through the command-line interface, or interactively in a Python shell or Jupyter notebook.
+For more information about arguments, see `treedoc --help` or `help(treedoc)`.

 ### Command-line interface

-TODO: Add sentence about GIF below.
 ![Example
 1](branding/examples/example_list.gif)

-TODO: Add sentence about GIF below.
 ![Example
 2](branding/examples/example_collectionsabc.gif)

-TODO: Add sentence about GIF below.
 ![Example
 3](branding/examples/example_pandas_grep.gif)